jonahsnider/how/readme.md

 pnpm i -g add @pizzafox/how
 ```

-Make sure you're using Linux with an AMD64 CPU and also a recent version of Node.js (something that can run modules natively).
+Make sure you're using Linux and also a recent version of Node.js (something that can run modules natively).

 ```sh
 how <app>